 So, now we have a set of recommendations for Cannabis reclassification that need to be voted on.
 If the recommendations were signed when they should have last year, they would have gone to the vote in March in Vienna at CND 62.
 This delay of a matter of weeks now puts that vote in jeopardy.
 It is now easy to argue that there isn’t time to put the vote on the agenda at short notice.
 It is a slim excuse but effective enough to stall the procedure for yet another year.

 The list of the 53 member states due to vote at CND 62 towards Cannabis reclassification includes South Africa, but it also includes some less than savoury countries like Russia and China with alarming track records of human rights violations, torture and incarceration for drug offenses.
 It’s a majority vote, it won’t be cut and dry, and there is little prospect of consensus if it happens at all.

 We see it as yet another missed opportunity to start making up for the last 10 years of failed UN drug policies and the unattainable and simply ridiculous goal of “A Drug Free World, We Can Do It”.

 It took 80 years to get CBD out of the schedules, let’s hope THC doesn’t get lost in Schedule 1 for another eight decades.

-At least the WHO rescheduling recommendations mean they admit they were wrong in their scheduling of cannabis.
+At least the WHO rescheduling recommendations mean they admit they were wrong in their scheduling of cannabis and that Cannabis reclassification is needed.
 This admission must surely mean other member states will be emboldened to soften their stance on the plant and create regimens based not on punishment and the justice system, but on health, human rights and harm reduction.